morawi-cg/cloudservices/README.md

 <p>It is possible to use nginx as a very efficient HTTP load balancer to distribute traffic to several application servers and to improve performance, scalability and reliability of web applications with nginx.</p>

+<b>Load balancing methods<b>

+The following load balancing mechanisms (or methods) are supported in nginx:

+<ul><li>round-robin — requests to the application servers are distributed in a round-robin fashion,</li>
+<li>least-connected — next request is assigned to the server with the least number of active connections,</li>
+<li>ip-hash — a hash-function is used to determine what server should be selected for the next request (based on the client’s IP address).</li></ul>

 <b> Logical Concept Design <b>

 <img src="https://raw.githubusercontent.com/morawi-cg/cloudservices/master/CloudService.PNG" alt="Cloud Data Design" >